SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Abstract

 \section{Abstract}

 Instruction finetuning is a popular paradigm to align large language models (LLM) with human intent.
-Despite its popularity, this idea is less explored in improving the LLMs to align existing foundation models with scientific disciplines, concepts and goals.
-In this work, we present \textit{SciTune} as a tuning framework to improve the ability of LLMs to follow scientific multimodal instructions.
-To test our methodology, we use a human-generated scientific instruction tuning dataset and train a large multimodal model \textit{LLaMA-SciTune} that connects a vision encoder and LLM for science-focused visual and language understanding.
-In comparison to the models that are finetuned with machine generated data only, \textit{LLaMA-SciTune} surpasses human performance on average and in many sub-categories on the ScienceQA benchmark.
+Despite its popularity, this idea is less explored in improving LLMs to align existing foundation models with scientific disciplines, concepts and goals.
+In this work, we present \textit{SciTune} as a tuning framework to improve the ability of LLMs to follow multimodal instructions generated from scientific publications.
+To test our methodology, we train a large multimodal model LLaMA-SciTune that connects a vision encoder and LLM for science-focused visual and language understanding.
+LLaMA-SciTune significantly outperforms the state-of-the-art models in the generated figure types and captions in SciCap and VisText benchmarks.
+In comparison to the models that are finetuned with synthetic data only, LLaMA-SciTune surpasses human performance on average and in many sub-categories on the ScienceQA benchmark.
+Our results demonstrate that human-generated scientific multimodal instructions remain highly valuable in tuning LLMs to perform well on science tasks, despite their lower volume and relative scarcity compared to synthetic data.
+We publicly release the SciTune codebase\footnote{\url{https://github.com/pnnl/scitune}}.